CoderDojo-Content/Intermediate-Unity/en/CreateExe.md

 8. Click **Play!**

-9. All you need is to send people your .exe file and the _Data folder and they can play your new game!
+9. All you need is to send your friends the .exe file and the _Data folder and they can play your new game!